jim-schwoebel/allie/train_dir/README.md

 ## Supported file formats

 Here are the supported file formats for the load directory.
+Note that if you use alternative file types, the training script may error.

 | File type | extension | recommended format |
 | ------------- |-------------| -------------|